 Whilst photos are the most important strategy, the descriptions of your bakery products are also important.
 It is key when a customer may have a bad connection and images aren’t loading up properly; descriptions will act as your images and help you get found on the internet with relevant keywords.

 Google and other search engines can’t read images and humans, and it can’t tell whether your site is right for the end-user.
-Using the relevant keywords, people will be enticed to order from you and google linking you to potential relevant customers.
+But, using the relevant keywords, people will be enticed to order from you and google linking you to potential relevant customers.

 An example of this would be someone looking for fresh bread on Google; if your site descriptions have a keyword related to “bread” or “fresh bread,” then your site will show up higher than someone who doesn’t have any descriptions on their site.